 Choose an account for automatic login

-- Click Login Options.
+- Click Login Options in the lower-left corner.

 The account is now set up to log in automatically when your Mac starts up.
 You might still be asked to log in manually after logging out, switching back from another user account, or locking your screen.

-If automatic login is unavailable for an account
+If automatic login is unavailable

 When manual login is required, the “Automatic login” menu is dimmed or doesn't show the account name.
 For example: